 In addition to this blog, he has co-edited the Human Factors Blog with Dr. Anne McLaughlin for the past decade.
 Rich is a fellow of the American Psychological Association.
 He earned his M.S. and Ph.D in psychology from the Georgia Institute of Technology in 2005.

 Arathi Sethumadhavan PhD

-Arathi is a Human Factors Consultant.
-For nearly a decade, she has been providing human factors technical leadership cross the product lifecycle for several medical device and combination products, including user needs identification, use-related risk analysis, and planning and executing formative and validation studies.
-During her 7-year tenure at Medtronic, she has led, hired, and mentored a team of human factors engineers, cognitive scientists, and user experience designers, provided human factors leadership to multiple products in the Cardiac Rhythm and Heart Failure portfolio including the world’s smallest pacemaker, and worked with sales teams as a service leader to better understand downstream product launch challenges and clinical workflows.
+For most of her career, she worked at Medtronic, where she led, hired, and mentored a team of human factors engineers, cognitive scientists, and user experience designers, and provided human factors leadership to multiple products in the Cardiac Rhythm and Heart Failure portfolio including the world’s smallest pacemaker.
 Arathi’s design philosophy is fail early, iterate often, and have a global customer outlook.
 She combines her passion for user centered design with strong business acumen to drive results.
-She also currently holds an Adjunct Faculty position at the College of Design at the University of Minnesota.
+She also holds an Adjunct Faculty position at the College of Design at the University of Minnesota.

 She has also spent many years examining human-automation interaction issues in air traffic control and in human-robotic teams and developed training programs for the Marine Corps and HAZMAT teams.
 Her work on human-automation interaction has been presented at the annual conventions of the Aerospace Medical Association, Human Factors and Ergonomics Society, and the American Psychological Association.